Nicholas County, West Virginia

 Looking westward from Old Nicholas Road, the Cumberland Mountains peak in the remote distance.
 (Photo: David Sibray)

 Nicholas County, in south-central West Virginia (WV), was established in 1818 and named for Virginia governor Wilson Cary Nicholas.
-Its seat of government is at the center of the county at Summersville, West Virginia.
+Its seat of government is at the center of the county at Summersville.

-Large parts of Nicholas County are forested, particularly in the Allegheny Mountains region in the east, much of which is managed by the U.S. Forest Service as part of the Monongahela National Forest.
-The county includes part of the Cranberry National Wilderness Area, in the east, and the Gauley National Recreation Area, in the west.
+Large parts of Nicholas County are forested, particularly in the eastern Allegheny Mountains region, which is managed by the U.S. Forest Service as part of the Monongahela National Forest.
+The county encompasses part of the Cranberry National Wilderness Area in the east and the Gauley National Recreation Area in the west.

 Long Point, Summersville Lake

 Much of the county is in farmland.
-Tourism is a chief industry along with mining and forestry.
+Tourism is a major industry, alongside mining and forestry.
 Thousands of hikers, bikers, hunters, anglers, boaters, and rock climbers visit the county annually.
-The county is world-renowned as a destination for trout fishing, rock climbing, and whitewater rafting.
+The county is renowned worldwide as a premier destination for trout fishing, rock climbing, and whitewater rafting.

 As of the 2010 census, the county population was 23,233.